palkatom/nvim-packages/README.md

   experimental or rarely used *features*.
 * `pack/setup/opt`
   One time installation and setup scripts.
 Downloads plugins for use in *features*.
-* `pack/setup/start`
-  Helpers and common things for setup scripts.
 * `after/ftplugin`, `plugin`, `autoload`, etc.
   Common configuration that doesn't depend on any plugins.